16778020. Sir Philip de Wyke & 16778021. Maud de Wengham

 4/1290, Maud’s mother Maud died.
 An assize of Mort d’Ancestor was brought by the coheirs of Walter de Wengham against Simon de Ludgate and Laurence de Sancto Mauro.
 Because of the minority of Maud and Joan, the case was delayed 2 years.
 (S) House of Yvery, V1, Anderson, 1742, P358.

-1299, Philip de Wyke, knight, was a witness to a grant of lands and tenements from John de Lynforde, to Sir Richard de Emneburghe, knight.
+1299 at Wells, Philip de Wyke, knight, was a witness to a grant of lands and tenements from John de Lynforde, to Sir Richard de Emneburghe, knight.
 (S) Ancient Deeds, V3, 1900, Somerset, A.4432.

 1320, Somerset.
 Philip de Wyke and Maud his wife plaintiffs; John de Bourbon and Joan [Maud’s sister] his wife deforciants; a messuage and 80 acres of arable land … in Old Kyngston and Weston-Gordein … Kyngston to Walter de Wyke, son of the said Philip, … remainder to John de Wyke, brother to Walter, and his heirs … Weston-Gordein to the said John de Wyke, son of Philip, … (S) House of Yvery, V1, Anderson, 1742, P385.